Skip to navigation Skip to content

 Note: it may be necessary to make the request to the court in writing.
 Allow 14 days response time.

-If Service Officers cannot obtain a sealed copy of the court order or court-registered agreement advise the customer by telephone that Child Support cannot take any action until the order or agreement has been sited.
+If unable to obtain a sealed copy of the court order or court-registered agreement advise the customer by telephone that Child Support cannot take any action until the order or agreement has been sited.
 If telephone contact cannot be made, notify the customer in writing.
-See Table 4, Step 3.
+See Table 4 > Step 3.

 3